 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

-Hotel Renuka, our city base also proved delightful, boasting a rare combination of friendliness, hygiene and air-con.
+Hotel Renuka, our city base, also proved delightful; boasting that rare combination of genuine friendliness, decent hygiene and proper air-con.
 Having settled in, we were quick to sign up for the overnight camel safari, a journey that would take us through the desert and along the border of Pakistan.
-With our tickets happily secured we spent the rest of the day wandering through Jaisalmer’s market streets, exchanging pleasantries with shop owners and lounging locals.
+With our tickets secured, we spent the rest of the day wandering through Jaisalmer’s market streets, exchanging pleasantries with shop owners and lounging locals.
 The natives seemed fascinated by my sunglasses, from a local barber who insisted on trying them on, to a resting policeman who put down his newspaper to inspect them before giving me an enthusiastic thumbs up.
-Other than that nobody paid us much attention, which after the madness of Jaipur suited me just fine.
+Other than that nobody paid us much attention, which after the madness of Jaipur, suited me just fine.

 In the evening we stopped by a supermarket for a six-pack of Kingfisher that we took up to up to Renuka’s rooftop.
 Stretching out on a bed of blankets and cushions, I wiled away an hour swigging from my can, gazing up at the starriest night sky I’d ever seen.
-When eventually I glanced back over at Allan to complain about the flies, I discovered he’d drifted off to sleep.
-Just minutes later and my own eyes were dropping, until I was suddenly brought back by a soft English accent.
+When eventually I glanced back over at Allan to complain about the flies, I saw that he’d drifted off to sleep.
+Just minutes later my own eyes were dropping, until I was suddenly brought back by a soft English accent: ‘‘Hi’’.

 ‘‘Hey!’’
-I croaked, sitting up to see a pretty elfin brunette.
+I croaked, sitting up to see a pretty, elfin brunette.
 She padded over, a thin woolen blanket wrapped around her narrow shoulders, dropping gently onto a cushion so as not to wake Allan who was now lightly snoring.
-Folding her arms over her knees she shivered, rubbing her hands together. ‘‘I’m Lena’’ she said with a sweet smile, ‘‘can’t sleep’’.
-We soon began exchanging India stories; tickled by the similarity of our experiences and revelling in the comedy of the situations we’d gotten ourselves into.
-I couldn’t help but be spellbound by her; she was full of energy and had a zest for life that shone through her emerald-green eyes when she laughed.
+Folding her arms over her knees, she shivered and rubbed her hands together. ‘‘I’m Lindsay’’ she said with a sweet smile, ‘‘can’t sleep’’.
+So we began exchanging India stories, the pair of us tickled by the similarity of our experiences and revelling in the comedy of the situations we’d gotten ourselves into.
+I couldn’t help but be spellbound by her; she was so full of energy and had a zest for life that shone through her emerald-green eyes when she laughed.
 She also possessed a natural elegance, a delicacy almost that could have placed her at the heart of some long lost Jane Austen novel.
-And so when Lena revealed that she and her friend Holly were also coming on the camel safari, I was unable to suppress a smile.
+And when Lindsay revealed that she and her friend Holly were also coming on the camel safari, I was unable to suppress a smile.
 Now I was looking forward to it even more.

-Early the next morning, the sun beginning its gradual climb up a cloudless blue sky, we sped off towards The Great Thar in a shiny black 4×4.
-The window rolled down, cool air rushing through my hair, I was excited at the prospect of the day ahead, but also curious as to what it would bring.
-There were six of us in all; Allan and I, Lena and her sulky friend Holly and two serious-looking Japanese guys who spoke barely a few words of English.
-It was a brisk one-hour drive to the drop-off point where we skidded to a sudden halt in the middle of nowhere, flat brown arid land as far as the eye could see.
+Early the next morning, the sun beginning its gradual climb up a cloudless blue sky, we sped off towards The Great Thar in a shiny, black 4×4.
+The windows rolled down, cool air rushing through my hair, I was excited at the prospect of the day ahead, but also curious as to what it would bring.
+There were six of us in all: Allan and I, Lindsay and her sulky friend Holly and two serious-looking Japanese guys who spoke barely a few words of English.
+It was a brisk one-hour drive to the drop-off point where we skidded to a sudden halt in the middle of nowhere; flat, brown, arid land as far as the eye could see.
 Jumping out, we were met by a grinning welcome committee of three robed men and nine beach-brown camels.

 After a few more hours on the camels, a collective murmur rippled across the group as the landscape broke out into a stunning panorama of rolling sand dunes.
 Heading straight into them, Magoo sounded out a passionate war cry and we nailed the last few kilometers in an exhilarating sprint.
 Lalou was sensational, a force of nature that had me holding onto my reigns for dear life as she zipped home to a determined finish. ‘‘Lalou is born of the win!’’ howled Magoo, slapping me on the back.